Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.01 What You'll Build - A Website to Mint, Buy and Sell NFTs/README.md

 ### Platform Fees and Advantages

 OpenSea charges a 2.5% transaction fee on sales.
 This highlights that being the platform owner can be more profitable than being an individual creator, especially if you are not already famous.

+### Project Overview

+Our project is an NFT e-commerce site inspired by OpenSea.
+It will be built with React on the frontend and Motoko on the Internet Computer blockchain for the backend.
+Unlike many NFTs that store files on third-party servers, our NFTs will have their data stored directly on-chain.

+### Current NFT Storage Practices

+Most NFTs today store their original files on third-party servers like IPFS.
+For example, NFT number 5465 on OpenSea links to a contract address on Etherscan, which points to an IPFS URL where the actual image is hosted and accessible to anyone.